OParker5/38_Design_Challenge/README.md

   - [Stamp Coupling](#stamp-coupling)
 - [Main Class](#main-class)

-#overview
-Project Overview
+## Overview

-Gaming: A Charater base class with Warrior and Mage subclass, an Attackable interface.
+Gaming: A Character base class with Warrior and Mage subclass, an Attackable interface.

-This project demonstrates the key of OOP concepts including inheritance, polymorphism, method overloading, method overriding, interfaces, and coupling.
-The system allows characters to attack the enemics and calculate the damage to display the results in dynamically.
+## Classes

+### Character
-    Abstract class for the character
+Abstract class for the character.
 Modifier and assigned to refer to the current instance.

-    Subclasses inheringting from Character
+### Warrior
+Subclasses inheriting from Character.
+Calling the constructor of the superclass, which is two variables name and health.

+### Mage
+Subclasses inheriting from Character.
+Calling the constructor of the superclass, which is two variables name and health.

+### Rogue
+Subclasses inheriting from Character.
+Calling the constructor of the superclass, which is two variables name and health.

+### Barbarian
+Subclasses inheriting from Character.
+Calling the constructor of the superclass, which is two variables name and health.

+### Sorcerer
-Calling the constructor of the superclass, which is variables name and health.
+Subclasses inheriting from Character.
+Calling the constructor of the superclass, which is two variables name and health.

+## Interfaces

+### Attackable
+An interface that defines the `takeDamage` method.

+## Examples

+### Data Coupling
+Example of data coupling.

+### Stamp Coupling
+Example of stamp coupling.

+## Main Class
+Main class to test the implementation.